scottslowe/lowescott.github.io/_posts/2017-05-26-bastion-hosts-custom-ssh-configs.md

     Host *
       PubkeyAuthentication no

 In this case, SSH public key authentication is allowed to my home subnet and to localhost (this is necessary for [Vagrant][link-2] to work as expected when using [VirtualBox][link-3], by the way), but it is _not_ permitted for all other hosts.
-Call me paranoid, but I'd rather not have my private keys thrown at systems unless I know it's happening.
+Call me paranoid.

 By now you're probably thinking, "Duly noted, Scott is a bit wacko, but what does this have to do with bastion hosts?"